jctanner/rhoai-hacking/docs/K8S-OPENSHIFT-DIRECT-OIDC-GROUPS.md

 ------------------------------------------------------------------------

-## 4. Day-0 Checklist
+## 6. Day-0 Checklist

 1. Configure apiserver OIDC flags (issuer, client, username, groups, prefix).
 2. Ensure IdP emits groups/roles you plan to bind.
-3. Create baseline RBAC bindings in GitOps.\
+3. Create baseline RBAC bindings in GitOps.
-4. Use IdP APIs for group enumeration, not Kubernetes.\
+4. Use IdP APIs for group enumeration, not Kubernetes.
 5. Manage membership only in the IdP.

 ------------------------------------------------------------------------

 **Summary:**
 - Groups should be **managed in the IdP**.
-- Kubernetes consumes groups as strings from OIDC claims.\
+- Kubernetes consumes groups as strings from OIDC claims.
 - If you need all groups or membership data, query the **IdP's Admin/Graph API** with a proper access token.
 - Keep RBAC declarative in Git, and avoid drift between K8s and the IdP.